 Axioms

 Abstract Invariants Satisfied at Pre-State

 Concrete Invariants Satisfied at Pre-State

 Guards of the Concrete Event

 Guards of the Abstract Event

-A concrete event is enabled if its abstract counterpart is enabled.
+- A concrete transition always has an abstract counterpart. - A concrete event is enabled only if abstract counterpart is enabled.